Lafayette College: Academic facilities

 Williams Center for the Arts is the college's performing arts center.
 Completed in 1983, the building houses the Performance Series, the Williams Art Gallery and College Collections, the College Theater program, the departments of Art and Music, and the student-led Arts Society.
 The centerpiece of the Williams Center is the 400-seat theater/concert hall and also contains a versatile art gallery, a 100-seat black box theater, and classrooms and studios for music and art.

 Pardee Hall, funded by Ario Pardee and completed in 1873, is one of the earliest buildings constructed at Lafayette College.
 When initially constructed, it was one of the largest academic buildings of its era.
 Pardee was designed to hold all of the science programs.
-Today it is used for most of Lafayette's humanities and social science departments.
+Today it is used for a wide range of departments including languages and women and gender studies.

-The Kirby Hall of Civil Rights was constructed in the late 1920s between the First World War and the Great Depression.
+The Kirby Hall of Civil Rights was constructed in the late 1920s between World War I and the Great Depression.
 The cost of the building was donated by Kirby.
 The design was "rumored to be per square foot the most expensive building of its day."
 Lafayette selected the architectural firm Warren and Wetmore, known for their projects of designing the New York Yacht Club, the New York Biltmore Hotel, and Grand Central Station.
 The building's exterior embraces styles of Republic Rome, the Renaissance, 17th English classicism, and Beaux-Arts.
 The interior lobby area contains broad staircases and is constructed of travertine marble.
-The building currently houses the Government and Law department.
-Students have access to the Kirby library, which has 20-foot ceilings and oak-paneled book cases.
+The building currently houses the Government & Law department.
+Students have access to the Kirby Library, which has 20-foot ceilings and oak-paneled book cases.

 Markle Hall, now the main administrative building, holding Offices of Admissions and Financial Aid, was designed as the Hall of Mining Engineering.
 The college's Special Collections maintains an online historical overview of all the campus buildings.

 The David Bishop Skillman library, built in 1961, is the main library on campus; the Simon Wing was added in 1986, and a $22 million renovation and expansion was completed in 2004.